mainlp/explaind/README.md

 ### PyPi installation

-Finally, we also provide a PyPi package, which you can directly install with pip:
+We also provide a PyPi package, which you can directly install with pip:

 ```setup
 pip install explaind